There is nothing we love more than books about books, but a special place in our hearts is reserved for books about bookstores.

 When she inherits her Aunt Maddie’s bookshop, she questions why.
 As she tries to save the struggling shop, she begins to learn more about herself and her Aunt.

-While this story was not what I was expecting, it was so fun and quirky that I loved it.
+While this secret society book was not what I was expecting, it was so fun and quirky that I loved it.
 Clay gets a job in a bookstore that has a strange clientele coming at very strange hours.

 What is even weirder are the books that they check out rather than buy.
 I loved the mysterious parts of the book and the character development.
 This is one of my favorite books about bookstores!